VFR-AnnA/VFR-project/frontend/README_BENCHMARKS.md

 | SKU_10.glb | 0.06 | 147.23 | 0.16 |
 | Average | 0.05 | 149.06 | 0.13 |

+The highest cost per SKU will be updated here once `docs/cost/AvatarWalletVFR_CostSheet.csv` is finalized.
+Current target: ≤ €0.30.

 ## Legal Hash

 The SHA-256 hash of the i-Depot ZIP file is included in the source code as a reference.